 3.3.2 Supply and Demand

-In a ‘market economy’, the prices of materials, goods and services and the volumes of business transacted are mainly governed by the economics of supply and demand – as described in chapter 3 of Samuelson and Nordhaus’s book, Economics (pp. 38-51).
+In a ‘market economy’, the prices of materials, goods and services and the volumes of business transacted are mainly governed by the economics of supply and demand – as described in Chapter 3 of Samuelson and Nordhaus’s book, Economics (pp. 38-51).
 Suppliers will only provide materials, goods and services if they can charge high enough prices for them to make a profit – but people will only buy if the price is low enough to make the purchase worthwhile.
 Equilibrium is reached at the price where the availability of supply matches the strength of demand.

 Lower prices are not the only competitive weapon – as described in Michael E. Porter’s book, On Competition.
 A summary diagram, Porter’s Five Forces of Competitive Position, identifies factors such as geography, numbers of buyers and sellers, ease of starting up in competition, product design, quality and brand image.

 The process of setting the market price is conducted by face-to-face negotiation, or haggling, in some parts of the world and for some types of purchase.
 In shops in Western economies the price is set by the shopkeeper on the basis of trial and error: when a price has been set too high, and the shopkeeper has excess stock, the price has to be reduced to clear the shelves.
 More recently, Internet auctions are being used to agree a price.
-Whatever the actual steps taken to set the price, the overarching governance mechanism of an adequately regulated market is the matching of supply and demand: balancing the power of the buyer against the power of the supplier; they need each other, so neither has an unqualified advantage (provided that each has other acceptable choices available).
+Whatever the actual steps taken to set the price, the overarching governance mechanism of an adequately regulated market is the matching of supply and demand: balancing the power of the buyer against the power of the supplier.
+They each need the other, so neither has an unqualified advantage (provided that each has other acceptable choices available).

 Consumers wield the strongest economic power in most countries.
 It can be argued that this is the purest form of democracy: people demonstrate what they want by being prepared to pay for it.
 Adam Smith, in An Inquiry into the Nature and Causes of the Wealth of Nations, used the term ‘invisible hand’ to describe the self-interested development of supplier networks to meet the demands of customers – and thereby create economic growth, wealth and employment: